Diet & Weight Loss

 Aim to get at least seven hours of sleep each night.
 Try going to bed and waking up at the same time each day.
-Get these seven tips for the best sleep ever!
 Why?
 Ever notice how you start to crave donuts and drive-thru breakfasts when you’re exhausted?
 When you don’t get enough sleep, your hormones are thrown out of balance.
 Running on no sleep can actually drive up the hormones that make you want to eat, while pushing down the hormones that signal for fullness—and that’s a recipe for weight gain.
 When you’re well-rested, it’s much easier to make healthy decisions and stay on track.

 Keep meals lighter in the evening